preciofishbone/OmniaDocsG2/setup/index.rst

 Setup
 ===========================================

-In this part of the documentation you will find information on how to setup Omnia (Azure AD App).
+Below you will find the steps needed in order to create a basic setup of Omnia (for modern SharePoint).

 .. toctree::